Levingerts/Levingerts/README.md

 - 👋 Hi, I’m @Levingerts
-- 👀 I’m interested in 3D modelling and big boobs
+- 👀 I’m interested in 3D modelling
 - 🌱 I’m currently learning Coding and modelling
 - 💞️ I’m looking to collaborate on Dorudon Games based on Game Factory
 - 📫 How to reach me just whistle my name